Funding4HomeCare

 The idea of writing a grant proposal can feel intimidating.
 The most important first step is knowing exactly how much money you need and what you’ll use it for.
 A clear budget is your foundation.
 If writing isn’t your strong suit, consider hiring a freelance grant writer or using online templates.
 This guide to homecare grants is a great place to start learning what funders look for in a successful application.

-Finding a Business Mentor
+Why a Business Mentor Can Make a Difference

 Sometimes the best resource is someone who has been in your shoes.
 A business mentor offers advice, shares experiences, and can be an invaluable sounding board as you make key financial decisions.
 You don’t need a huge budget to find one, either.
 Consider getting expert guidance for free through services from groups like SCORE.
 They connect you with volunteer business mentors who provide personalized guidance on everything from creating a business plan to applying for grants.